 After getting settled in my sleeping closet, I was in desperate need of caffeine.
 I brought my laptop to a nearby internet cafe, N1 Coffee & Co, and slurped down an iced coffee while I tried to figure out what I should DO while in this overwhelming city!
 Needless to say, I was not very organized!

 Ok, admittedly this was 100% an Instagram find.
 I had to go and get the whimsical bao and dim sum that I had seen in tons of photographs when I searched #hongkongfoodie.
 These were delicious, BBQ pork buns.
 I also had tea and some other dishes.
-This place is popular – I went right at opening and had no problem getting a seat, but if you’re planning on getting there during rush hours, be prepared to wait for a table.
+This place is popular – I went right at opening and had no problem getting a seat, but if you’re planning on getting to Yum Cha during rush hours, be prepared to wait for a table.

 Man Mo Temple